 Norfolk conjures images of endless coastlines, marshes, and of course, the tranquil shallow lakes of the Norfolk Broads.
 The coastline has been named an Area of Outstanding Natural Beauty (AONB), and it is safe to say that if you feel at peace near water, you’re in the right place.

-Whether you’re after a windswept coastal walk with a healthy dose of sea air, or a relaxed stroll in the countryside punctuated with picnics and pub lunches, you can really tailor your break in Norfolk to what you want it to be.
+Whether you’re after a windswept coastal walk with a healthy dose of sea air, or a relaxed stroll in the countryside punctuated with picnics and pub lunches, you’ll never be at a loss for things to do in Norfolk.
 In the summer months Norfolk is scattered with wild flowers and the landscape is set ablaze with striking red poppies, making it the ideal backdrop for photographers.

 Norfolk’s varied natural landscape makes it a good place for spotting native wildlife such as birds, butterflies, and otters.
 Long stretches of patchworked meadows and touring sites make Norfolk a desirable choice for a camping, glamping, campervan and caravan holidays.
 There are sites to suit all needs, from dog friendly and family friendly sites with play areas, to pitches with electric hookup facilities, luxury shower blocks and even wi-fi.

 Whilst Norfolk is often viewed as the perfect place to relax and retreat, there’s no reason to be bored when you get there.
 Brimming with Farmers’ markets, museums, family attractions, cafés, castles, shopping, and annual festivals, you won’t be stuck for ideas.
 Why not explore Norfolk with the help of our Norfolk Trails?
 Or find out about upcoming events in Norfolk check out our What’s on in Norfolk guide.

 Foodies and beer enthusiasts can set their sights on Cromer & Sheringham Crab & Lobster Food Festival, Norwich City of Ale Festival, or Worstead Festival, which showcases the best food Norfolk has to offer.